allobo49/SBB/README.md

 - *"classifier__C"*: This is the inverse of regularization strength in logistic regression.
 Regularization is applied to avoid overfitting by penalizing larger coefficients.
 Values assessed: 0.1, 1 and 10.
 - *"classifier__penalty"*: This parameter specifies the norm used in the penalization (regularization) of the logistic regression model.
 Values assessed: l2 and none.

-This extensive search help identifying the best combination of parameters for our model based on accuracy.
+This extensive search help identifying the best combination of parameters for our model based on accuracy and by performing a 3-fold cross-validation.

 **5. Training and Testing**
 We split our dataset into training and testing sets to validate the effectiveness of our model.
 After training, we identify the best model parameters that lead to the highest cross-validation accuracy.